Light Axinos from Freeze-in: production processes, phase space distributions, and Ly-$\alpha$ forest constraints: DM and Ly- forest constraints

-The warmness of DM are limited by increasingly stringent Ly-$\alpha$ forest constraints.
-For instance, the 30 \texttt{HIRES}, 23 \texttt{LRIS}, and 27 \texttt{UVES} high-redshift quasar spectra place a lower bound ($2\sigma$) on the conventional warm dark matter (WDM) mass, $m_{\rm WDM} \gtrsim 2.0 \keV$~\cite{Viel:2005qj}; the spectra measured by early \texttt{SDSS} place $m_{\rm WDM} \gtrsim 2.5 \keV$~\cite{Seljak:2006qw} ($2 \keV$ in an independent analysis~\cite{Viel:2006kd}); the 55 \texttt{HIRES} spectra combined with the 132 \texttt{SDSS} spectra place $m_{\rm WDM} \gtrsim 4 \keV$~\cite{Viel:2007mv}; the 25 spectra by \texttt{HIRES} and \texttt{MIKE} place $m_{\rm WDM} \gtrsim 3.3 \keV$~\cite{Viel:2013apy}; the 13,821 \texttt{SDSS-III/BOSS} spectra place $m_{\rm WDM} \gtrsim 4.09 \keV$ ($2.96 \keV$ when the Ly-$\alpha$ forest data are combined with the \texttt{Planck} measurement of cosmic microwave background anisotropies)~\cite{Baur:2015jsy}; and the \texttt{XQ-100} spectra combined with the 25 spectra by \texttt{HIRES} and \texttt{MIKE} place $m_{\rm WDM} \gtrsim 5.3 \keV$~\cite{Irsic:2017ixq} ($4.65 \keV$ in an independent analysis where 13,821 \texttt{SDSS-III/BOSS} spectra are added~\cite{Yeche:2017upn}).
-These constraints are so strong that they exclude WDM as a solution to the small scale tensions or leave only a small parameter region if any~\cite{Schneider:2013wwa}.
+The warmness of DM is limited by increasingly stringent Ly-$\alpha$ forest constraints.
+For instance, the 30 \texttt{HIRES}, 23 \texttt{LRIS}, and 27 \texttt{UVES} high-redshift quasar spectra place a lower bound ($2\sigma$) on the conventional WDM mass as $m_{\rm WDM} \gtrsim 2.0 \keV$~\cite{Viel:2005qj}; the spectra measured by early \texttt{SDSS} place $m_{\rm WDM} \gtrsim 2.5 \keV$~\cite{Seljak:2006qw} ($2 \keV$ in an independent analysis~\cite{Viel:2006kd}); the 55 \texttt{HIRES} spectra combined with the 132 \texttt{SDSS} spectra place $m_{\rm WDM} \gtrsim 4 \keV$~\cite{Viel:2007mv}; the 25 spectra by \texttt{HIRES} and \texttt{MIKE} place $m_{\rm WDM} \gtrsim 3.3 \keV$~\cite{Viel:2013apy}; the 13,821 \texttt{SDSS-III/BOSS} spectra place $m_{\rm WDM} \gtrsim 4.09 \keV$ ($2.96 \keV$ when the Ly-$\alpha$ forest data are combined with the \texttt{Planck} measurement of cosmic microwave background anisotropies)~\cite{Baur:2015jsy}; and the \texttt{XQ-100} spectra combined with the 25 spectra by \texttt{HIRES} and \texttt{MIKE} place $m_{\rm WDM} \gtrsim 5.3 \keV$~\cite{Irsic:2017ixq} ($4.65 \keV$ in an independent analysis where 13,821 \texttt{SDSS-III/BOSS} spectra are added~\cite{Yeche:2017upn}).
+These constraints are so strong that they exclude WDM as a solution to the small-scale tensions or leave only a small parameter region if any~\cite{Schneider:2013wwa}.
 One may wonder if we can alleviate the tight constraints by considering a mixed DM model, where DM consists of cold and warm components~\cite{Harada:2014lma, Schneider:2014rda, Kamada:2016vsc}.
-The recent analysis of Ly-$\alpha$ forest data, on the other hand, may disfavor even a mixed DM model as a solution to the small scale crisis~\cite{Baur:2017stq}.
+The recent analysis of Ly-$\alpha$ forest data, on the other hand, may disfavor even a mixed DM model as a solution to the small-scale crisis~\cite{Baur:2017stq}.

-It is often not trivial nor direct to convert the constraint on the conventional WDM mass into that on other DM model.
-In the conventional WDM model, the DM particles are assumed to follow the Fermi-Dirac distribution with two spin degrees of freedom, where the mass and the temperature are parameters: $m_{\rm WDM}$ and $T_{\rm WDM}$.
-The temperature is fixed to reproduce the observed relic density of DM for a given mass; the WDM density parameter is given by
+It is often not trivial nor direct to convert the constraint on the conventional WDM mass into that on other DM models.
+In the conventional WDM model, the DM particles are assumed to follow the Fermi-Dirac distribution with two spin degrees of freedom, where the mass and temperature are parameters: $m_{\rm WDM}$ and $T_{\rm WDM}$.
+The temperature is fixed to reproduce the observed relic density of DM for a given mass.
+The WDM density parameter is given by